Planning Permit Information

 - Once a payment is made, an on-screen confirmation will verify that the submittal was successful.
 A receipt will be issued by email.

 - After your permit request is successfully submitted, you will see the new record number in your Citizen Access account under “My Records.”
 The new request will be reviewed by staff to determine if enough information has been provided/uploaded to route it for review.
 If necessary information is missing to enable routing of the request for plan review, you will be contacted via email with a list of information that is necessary in order to initiate the review.

 The City also offers Concurrent Review, which is the processing of both the design review request (a Planning record) with the Building Permit request (a Building record) for certain projects that fit within the Limited Design Review category.
 These Limited Design Review projects include new accessory dwelling units (ADUs), single-story single-family home additions, and commercial/industrial site improvements.
-To request a Concurrent Review, applicants should select “Apply for Permit” and then “Building.”
+To request a Concurrent Review in Citizen Access, applicants should select “Apply for Permit” and then “Building.”

 To find out if your specific project is eligible for concurrent review, contact Planning by email or by calling 510-494-4455.

 Applicants applying online through Citizen Access no longer need to complete the Universal Planning Application or its supplemental checklists.
 Instead, applicants must complete an online application through Citizen Access.
 As part of that online application, applicants must complete and upload the following two forms: